VishalMauryastp/loopstudios-landing-page-main/README.md

 ### Continued development

-- While I'm starting to create this design then I created desktop view first after that I created the mobile view by sing media query.
+- While I'm starting to create this design then I created desktop view first after that I created the mobile view by some media query.